aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/extract-image-from-word-document/_index.md

 ﻿---
-title: Extract Image from Word Document – Aspose.Words for .NET
+title: Extract Image from Word Document
+second_title: Aspose.Words for .NET
 articleTitle: Extract Image from Word Document
 linktitle: Extract Image from Word Document
 description: "Extract image from a document easily and fast instead of using Open XML SDK in C#."